opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/kms_key_v1.md

 The following arguments are supported:

+* `desired_state` - (Optional) Specifies whether the key is enabled from Pending Deletion state.
+The value `ENABLED` indicates that the key state Pending Deletion will be cancelled.

 * `key_alias` - (Required) The alias in which to create the key.
 It is required when we create a new key.
 Changing this updates the alias of key.